-As you bask in the glory of the majestic formations it humbles the soul.
-Time slows down because you are experiencing a moment that you want to capture in your memory forever.
-The timeless beauty of mountainous landscapes paired with striking arrangements of monstrous red rocks makes for a photographers dream.
-A scenic motor trail paired with a paved walking trail throughout the park makes for a family with a toddlers dream!
+The timeless beauty of mountainous landscapes paired with striking arrangements of massive red rocks makes for a photographer’s dream.
+A scenic motor trail paired with a paved walking path throughout the park makes for a family with a little one in tow.

-The other options is to follow the motor trail in the continuous loop and hit your desired area later on.
+The other options are to follow the motor trail in the continuous loop and hit your desired area later on.
 We had to take this option because our little one finally fell asleep after fighting a nap all morning.
-It was nice to see the whole park, develop a game plan and capture a few jaw dropping photos before she awoke.
+It was nice to see the whole park, develop a game plan and capture a few jaw-dropping photos before she awoke.

 Perkins Garden Trail

-You will find all walks of life here.
-From strollers to wheelchairs and everything in between.
-A few tips to take into consideration is there is little to no shade in the park so dress and pack accordingly.
+You will find all walks of life here from strollers to wheelchairs and everything in between.
+A few tips to take into consideration are that there is little to no shade in the park, so dress and pack accordingly.
 Sunscreen and water are essentials.
 Benches are located sporadically along the trail that can give little hikers a respite.

-- Picnics: There are picnic areas throughout the park, but they are not shaded.
-The sun can be brutally hot which can make for a miserable picnic.
+- Picnics: There are picnic areas throughout the park, but they do not offer shade.
+The sun can be brutally hot, which can make for a miserable picnic.
 I would recommend bringing a canopy or umbrella.

 - Make sure you have plenty of snacks available for your little one.
-All that hiking and sight seeing will be sure to work up an appetite.
-Hanger is usually the number one culprit when my little one starts to act out.
+All that hiking and sightseeing will be sure to work up an appetite.
+Hunger is usually the number one culprit when my little one starts to act out.

-- Dogs are welcome at the park as long as they are leashed.
+- Dogs are welcome at the park as long as they are on a leash.

 - Bring a carrier/stroller even if you think your little one can walk the entire time.

-My finally advice is don’t push your little one’s limit.
+My final piece of advice is don’t push your little one’s limit.
 Depending on what time of year you go, it is likely going to be hot.
-The heat can wear them out faster and can likely lead to a meltdown.
-Plan on doing one big thing and see how it goes.
-You may need to take a break, go home or cool off at the Trading Post with an ice cream.
+The heat can wear little ones out faster and can likely lead to a meltdown—plan on doing one big thing and see how it goes.
+You may need to take a break, go home or cool off at the Trading Post with ice cream.